WHY we need you in Bali

 *All participants are expected to be environmentally responsible and to use all resources with restraint, especially water, paper and electricity.
 You will be expected to clean up after yourself, and to play your part to keep the accommodation neat and tidy.

-3 traditional Balinese meals are provided on weekdays and 2 meals on weekends (breakfast and dinner).
+As a volunteer in bali, you’ll receive 3 traditional meals each day on weekdays and 2 meals on weekends (breakfast and dinner).
 Indonesian food is tasty and diverse and volunteers can expect dishes included nasi goreng (fried rice and vegetables), mie goreng (fried noodles and vegetables), or gado gado (mixed vegetables with a satay sauce).
 For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soy beans).

 Breakfasts are varied and include pancakes, fresh fruit, toast etc. Tea, coffee will be available at the volunteer house.
 Purified water is available in the volunteer house.
 We do not recommend that you drink the tap water.
 If volunteers wish to eat out in Ubud, there are a large numbers of restaurants and local warungs (restaurants) to suit all tastes and budgets.
 There is also a western café in the village for fresh fruit juices, fresh coconuts and sweet treats.
 If you have any special dietary requirements, please let us know when you apply so we can make arrangements for you.